Akobke/usersync/README.md

 UserSync is the easiest way to manage and sync users in CSV format.

-With CSV files generated from Canvas, PantherSoft, and personal Capstone roster files, we can create, modify, and update users and groups based on updated CSV data.
+With CSV files generated from Canvas, or XLSX files generated from PantherSoft and personal Capstone roster files, we can create, modify, and update users and groups based on updated CSV/XLSX data.

 ## Table Of Contents
 Click on a link to jump to the section of interest